Early version of the model 15 Pacific 5-valve broadcast-band radio.

 There were probably very few of these produced and they don't seem particularly common today.

-This model also uses an early version of the15 circuitry, and the chassis was custom built to fit the cabinet unlike the later versions which were on the new standard 'baking-pan' style chassis that Radio Corp NZ had introduced to standardise production.
+This set also uses an early version of the model 15 circuitry, and the chassis was custom built to fit the cabinet, unlike the later versions which were on the new standard 'baking-pan' style chassis that Radio Corp NZ had introduced to standardise production.

 There were 7 main models of radio released by Pacific Radio Co. in 1935, or to be more precise there were 3 models of AC mains chassis (and several battery and vibrator models), fitted to one of 7 main cabinet styles (with the occasional oddball showing up in the mix).

 The predominant chassis was the 6-valve dual-wave, with a 7-valve dual wave and a 5-valve broadcast version available as well.

 Frequency Bands: 1